JoJuStudio/SSHmanager/README.md

 The application does not store your Bitwarden session.
 Only the email and server address are saved using the system keyring so the login dialog can be pre-filled on the next launch.
 The underlying ``bw`` CLI configuration is kept separate, so existing command line logins are unaffected.
+If you specify a custom server URL, the application automatically runs ``bw config server`` in its temporary configuration directory.
+You do **not** need to run this command yourself—it simply ensures the CLI communicates with your self-hosted Vaultwarden instance without touching any existing ``bw`` setup.
 If a ``BW_SESSION`` environment variable is set from another ``bw`` session, it is ignored during login so the application remains fully independent of any terminal usage.
 Any ``BITWARDENCLI_APPDATA_DIR`` variable is